Learn to Hunt

-The Common Carp is a large minnow, with the adults weighing up to 50 pounds or more.
+A large minnow, with adults weighing up to 50 pounds or more.
 Its robust body is compressed laterally, and a soft, fleshy mouth opens ventrally.
 A stout, serrated, spinous ray at the leading edge of the dorsal and anal fins is a distinctive physical characteristic.
-There are more than 16 soft rays in the dorsal fin (native cyprinids have less than 10) and from 4 to 6 soft rays in the anal fin.
+There are more than 16 soft rays in the dorsal fin (native cyprinids have less than 10) and 4 to 6 soft rays in the anal fin.
 Pectoral fin soft ray counts range from 14 to 17, and pelvic fin soft ray counts vary from 8 to 9.
-A conspicuous barbel extends from the posterior corner of the upper jaw and a smaller, less conspicuous one is found along the side of the upper jaw.
+A visible barbel extends from the posterior corner of the upper jaw and a smaller, less visible one is found along the side of the upper jaw.
 The lateral line is complete and may have 33 to 44 scales.
-Body scales are large, displaying a diamond-shaped appearance and have a black dot in the front of each scale.
+Body scales are large, displaying a diamond-shaped look and have a black dot in the front of each scale.
 The body is gray to olive dorsally, golden-yellow to bronzy-golden laterally, and yellowish-white ventrally.
 Pectoral, pelvic, and caudal fins are yellow to orange-red in adults.
 Young fish have a dusky vertical bar on the caudal peduncle which fades with increasing age.
 Pharyngeal teeth are broad and form three rows in the formula 1, 1, 3-3, 1.
 Molar-like grinding surfaces characterize the middle rows.

-The Common Carp is one of the most abundant and widely distributed fish in Iowa.
-They were initially introduced into our waters from Europe more than a century ago, and since then this fish has naturalized into nearly all waters.
+One of the most abundant and widely distributed fish in Iowa.
+Initially introduced into our waters from Europe more than a century ago, and since then this fish has naturalized into nearly all waters.
 They live in nearly every stream, river, man-made lake, and natural lake unless specific effort has been made to eliminate them.
 They are least common in coldwater streams and farm ponds.

 50 pounds - Glenwood Lake, Mills County, May 1969 - Fred Hougland, Glenwood, Iowa

-The Common Carp is extremely adaptable and can be found in a variety of habitats, however it is least successful in clear, high gradient streams.
+The Common Carp is extremely adaptable and can be found in many habitats; it is least successful in clear, high gradient streams.
 It is abundant in low-gradient, warm waters of lakes, reservoirs, and soft-bottomed, weedy pools of streams.
 High populations can be found in lakes and reservoirs that are artificially fertilized with organic wastes or runoff from farmlands, essentially eutrophic.
-The Common Carp is often found by piles of drift, logs or other submerged cover.
+It is often found by piles of drift, logs or other submerged cover.
 It is tolerant of a wide range of turbidities, bottom types and temperatures.

-Carp are omnivorous feeders, taking both vegetable and animal matter in their diet.
-Aquatic insects, crustaceans, and small mollusks make up the bulk of their forage.
-They are particularly fond of tender roots and shoots of young aquatic plants and often "root-up" large quantities of vegetation and silt in their search for food.
-They are a nuisance in shallow, weedy habitat where their activity creates high turbidity in otherwise clear water.
+Carp are a nuisance in shallow, weedy habitat where their activity creates high turbidity in otherwise clear water.
 Carp have a limited use in nuisance aquatic vegetation control programs.

 Spawning occurs from mid-April through June when the adhesive eggs are scattered in the shallow water over vegetation, debris, logs or rocks.
 Splashing carp, with their backs out of the water, may be seen in shallow waters during spring.
 Females can spawn more than 500,000 eggs over several days, leaving several thousand at each spawning site.

-Carp can dominate other fish species -- for two reasons.
+Carp can dominate other fish species.
 Carp, in their normal activities can change the aquatic habitat, and man has in many instances altered natural environments that favor carp.

 This fish was viewed with disdain, and many removal projects were undertaken in the early 1900`s through the 1960`s.
 Most projects failed to eliminate carp, and few showed improvements in native species populations.
 During this same time, carp became a major commercial food-fish, being taken from the Great Border Rivers and natural lakes.
 Care is still used to prevent stocking of carp, and it is illegal to release this species into public waters.
-Removal projects are still carried out for carp as a part of overall fish management efforts, especially as the capstone effort of a lake and watershed restoration project.
-Another trend is carp utilization through commercial harvest and an increased awareness of sport and food potential of this naturalized species.
+Removal projects are still carried out for carp as a part of overall fish management efforts, especially during lake and watershed restoration projects.

 Common Carp are harvested by commercial fishermen extensively from the Mississippi River.
 About 200,000 pounds of Common Carp valued at nearly $25,000 are annually harvested from the Mississippi.